-- 12. TGP Pharma, Inc. TGP Pharma, Inc. (TGPI) was incorporated and registered with the SEC on September 15, 2010.
-TGPI is 51% owned by South Star Drug Inc., a 90% owned subsidiary of RRHI.
-TGPI's principal business is to engage in the trading of goods such as pharmaceutical products, food supplements, cosmetics and general merchandise on wholesale or retail basis. - 13.
-The Generics Pharmacy Inc. The Generics Pharmacy Inc. (TPI) was incorporated and registered with the SEC on February 27, 2007.
-The Company is 100% owned by TGP Pharma Inc. TPI's principal business is to engage in the trading goods such as pharmaceutical products, food supplements, cosmetics and general merchandise on wholesale or retail basis. - 14.
-Everyday Convenience Stores, Inc. Everyday Convenience Stores, Inc. (ECSI), wholly owned by RRHI and was incorporated in the Philippines and registered with the SEC on August 8, 2000.
-Its primary purpose is to engage in the business of trading goods, commodities and merchandise of any kind. - 15.
+- 12. TGP Pharma, Inc. TGP Pharma, Inc. ("TGPPI") was incorporated and registered with the SEC on September 15, 2010.
+TGPPI is 51% owned by South Star Drug Inc., a 90% owned subsidiary of RRHI.
+TGPPI's principal business is to engage in the trading of goods such as pharmaceutical products, food supplements, cosmetics and general merchandise on wholesale or retail basis. - 13.
+The Generics Pharmacy Inc. TheGenerics Pharmacy Inc. ("TPI") was incorporated and registered with the SEC on February 27, 2007.
+The Company is 100% owned by TGPPI.
+TPI's principal business is to engage in the trading goods such as pharmaceutical products, food supplements, cosmetics and general merchandise on wholesale or retail basis. - 14.
+Everyday Convenience Stores, Inc. Everyday Convenience Stores, Inc. ("ECSI"), wholly owned by RRHI and was incorporated in the Philippines and registered with the SEC on August 8, 2000.
+Its primary purpose is to engage in the business of trading goods, commodities, and merchandise of any kind. - 15.
 Robinsons Daiso Diversified Corp.
-Robinsons Daiso Diversified Corp.
-(RDDC) is a domestic corporation organized under the laws of the Philippines to engage in the business of retail and wholesale of goods.
+Robinsons Daiso Diversified Corporation. ("RDDC") is a domestic corporation organized under the laws of the Philippines to engage in the business of retail and wholesale of goods.
 The Company was incorporated and registered with the SEC on July 16, 2008.
 The Company started commercial operations on April 29, 2009.
 RDDC is 90% owned by RRHI. - 16.
-RHD Daiso-Saizen, Inc. RHD Daiso-Saizen, Inc. (RHDDS) was organized and registered with the SEC on November 29, 2011.
+RHD Daiso-Saizen, Inc. RHD Daiso-Saizen, Inc. ("RHDDS") was organized and registered with the SEC on November 29, 2011.
 The primary purpose of the Company is to engage in the business of trading of goods such as food and non-food on wholesale basis and acquiring and franchising licenses, and/or rights to propriety marks.
 RHDDS is 59.40% owned by RRHI. - 17.
-Robinsons Ventures Corporation.
-Robinsons Ventures Corporation was incorporated and registered with the SEC on August 5, 1996 to engage in the business of trading goods, commodities wares and merchandise of any kind and description.
-The Company is a majority owned subsidiary of Robinsons Supermarket Corporation. - 18.
-RHMI Management and Consulting, Inc. RHMI Management and Consulting, Inc. was incorporated on May 27, 2013.
-Its primary purpose is to provide client companies, individuals, businesses or organizations, professional management advise and subject matter expertise in areas of finance, taxation, information technology, human capital, procurement, supply chain and others except management of funds, securities, portfolios, and other similar assets of the managed company or entities.
-The Company is wholly owned by RRHI.
-As of December 31, 2020, The Company has not yet started commercial operations.
+Robinsons Ventures Corporation Robinsons Ventures Corporation ("RVC") was incorporated and registered with the SEC on August 5, 1996 to engage in the business of trading goods, commodities wares and merchandise of any kind and description.
+The Company is a majority owned subsidiary of Robinsons Supermarket Corporation.

-- 19. RRHI Management and Consulting, Inc. RRHI Management and Consulting, Inc. was incorporated on May 27, 2013.
-Its primary purpose is to provide client companies, individuals, businesses or organizations, professional management advise and subject matter expertise in areas of finance, taxation, information technology, human capital, procurement, supply chain and others except management of funds, securities, portfolios, and other similar assets of the managed company or entities.
-The Company is wholly owned by RRHI.
-As of December 31, 2020, the Company has not yet started commercial operations. - 20.
-RRG Trademarks and Private Labels, Inc. RRG Trademarks and Private Labels, Inc. was incorporated on May 23, 2013.
+- 18. RRHI Trademarks Management, Inc. RRHI Trademarks Management, Inc. was incorporated on May 23, 2013.
 Its primary purpose is to engage in the management and franchise of trademarks, brands and labels in the retail sector, provided, it shall not engage in the management of funds, securities, portfolios, and other similar assets of the managed company or entities.
-The Company is wholly owned by RRHI.
-As of December 31, 2020, the Company has not yet started commercial operations. - 21.
-RRHI Trademarks Management, Inc. RRHI Trademarks Management, Inc. was incorporated on May 23, 2013.
-Its primary purpose is to engage in the management and franchise of trademarks, brands and labels in the retail sector, provided, it shall not engage in the management of funds, securities, portfolios, and other similar assets of the managed company or entities.
-The Company is wholly owned by RRHI. - 22.
+The Company is wholly owned by RRHI. - 19.
 Savers Electronic World, Inc. Savers Electronic World, Inc. (SEWI), was incorporated and registered with the SEC on March 4, 2015.
 Its primary purpose is to engage in the business of trading goods such as appliances on wholesale or retail basis.
 Its primary competence is institutional sales.
-SEWI is 90% owned by RSC. - 23.
+SEWI is 90% owned by RSC. - 20.
 New Day Ventures Limited.
-The Parent Company acquired New Day Ventures Limited to engage in business of investment holding. - 24.
-Robinsons Lifestyle Stores, Inc. Robinsons Lifestyle Stores, Inc. (RLSI) was incorporated and registered with the SEC on February 22 ,2018.
-Its primary purpose is to engage in the business and wholesale of goods.
-RLSI is 100% owned by RHMI. - 25.
+The Parent Company acquired New Day Ventures Limited ("NDV Limited") to engage in business of investment holding. - 21.
 Super50 Corporation.
 Super50 Corporation was incorporated and registered with the SEC on March 23 ,2018.
 Its primary purpose is to engage in the business and wholesale of goods.
-Super 50 is 51% owned by RSC. - 26.
-Consolidated Global Imports, Inc. The company was incorporated and registered with the SEC on July 9, 2002.
-Its primary purpose is to engage in the business of trading goods such as food and non-food on wholesale/retail basis.
-It is 100% owned by RSC.
+Super 50 is 51% owned by RSC. - 22.
+VKD Holdings Inc. RSC acquired VKD Holdings Inc. to engage in the business of investment holding and ownership of land.
+The company is wholly owned by RRHI through RSC.